Julius Randle

-Julius Deion Randle (born November 29, 1994) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
-He is a two-time NBA All-Star and was awarded the NBA Most Improved Player Award in his second season with the Knicks in 2020–21.
+Julius Deion Randle (born November 29, 1994) is an American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA).
+A three-time NBA All-Star and a two-time member of the All-NBA Team, he was awarded the NBA Most Improved Player Award in 2021.

 In his only season of college basketball with the Kentucky Wildcats, Randle was named a third-team All-American.
 He was drafted by the Los Angeles Lakers in the first round of the 2014 NBA draft with the seventh overall pick.
 In his regular season debut, Randle broke his right leg and missed the remainder of his rookie season.
-After four years with the Lakers, he signed with the New Orleans Pelicans before joining the Knicks after one season.
+After four years with the Lakers, he signed with the New Orleans Pelicans before joining the New York Knicks after one season.

 High school career

 Randle attended Prestonwood Christian Academy in Plano, Texas, where he was widely regarded as a top 5 player in the class of 2013 with Andrew Wiggins, Jabari Parker, Andrew Harrison, and Aaron Gordon.

 In August 2012, Randle won the Under Armour Elite 24 dunk Contest and the next day he was named one of the MVPs of the Elite 24 game, where he scored 27 points and led his team to a 164–138 victory.

 Considered a five-star recruit by Rivals.com, Randle was listed as the No. 1 power forward and the No. 2 player in the nation in 2013.

 The weekend after Thanksgiving in his senior season, Randle fractured his foot playing in a tournament and missed three months as a result.
 In March 2013, Randle returned for the TAPPS 5A playoffs and led his team to its third state title in four years.
 As a senior in 2012–13, Randle averaged 32.5 points and 22.5 rebounds per game.

 On March 20, 2013, Randle committed to Kentucky, choosing it over Texas, Kansas and Florida.
 He then joined twin brothers Andrew and Aaron Harrison, James Young, Dakari Johnson and Marcus Lee as the sixth incoming Kentucky player selected to play in the 2013 McDonald's All-American Boys Game, as well as the 2013 Jordan Brand Classic.

+In 2023, PCA would retire his #30, the first number to be retired by the school for any former athlete.